Ultimate CS:GO Smurfing Guide

 What is CS:GO Smurfing?

-CSGO Smurfing is the act of creating a second account that has a lower rank than your main rank, to get queued with lower-ranked players to dominate the game as well as to show off personal skills.
+Smurfing is the act of creating a second account that has a lower rank than your main rank to get queued with lower-ranked players to dominate the game as well as to show off personal skills.
 This issue is quite nuanced in its nature.
-The reason being that some examples can be innocent and harmless, whilst others can be an example of why the CSGO community has highlighted this phenomenon as a pressing issue needing to be addressed.
+The reason is that some examples can be innocent and harmless, whilst others can be an example of why the CSGO community has highlighted this phenomenon as a pressing issue needing to be addressed.

 The rage within the community, by and large, comes through the professional and high-end players that create smurf accounts to effortlessly beat new players.